djh58/CoinbaseOrderBook/README.md

 - abstract out the quantity of data -> Coinbase Pro has three levels (see: https://docs.pro.coinbase.com/#get-product-order-book)
 - import into csv file for ease of use
 - data visualization & calculation (calculate spread, visualize bid/asks, etc.)
-- automate such that this data is pulled at a regular interval
+- automate such that this data is pulled at a regular interval --> might need to shift from a HTTP GET to websocket